have launched a new awards programme specifically targeting Institutes

 component of the call

-Further details and application information are availble on the SFI IvP website.
+Further details and application information are available on the SFI IvP website.